shahramg/FLSbagfile/README.md

   * Fetch a point cloud given its id in a sequence that constitutes a scene.

 # Limitations
-The flight path of FLSs must be formatted as described in Section Input.
+To generate a bag file, the flight path of FLSs must be formatted as described in Create a Bag File below.
+This is the only format we are aware of given the novely of FLSs and their displays.
+We will extend this repository with additional formats for FLS flight paths as they become available.

 # Getting the Source
 ```bash